Introduction: Easy Art Poster

 This step is the most time-consuming, but simple, just trace the image from one paper to another.
 Here are a few tips I found helpful.

 Remember to take few steps backwards and see what it looks like every now and then.
-This is important, because when drawing you watch it so closely, so you don’t see the big picture.
+This is important, because when drawing you watch it so closely as to obscure the big picture.
+Keeping the original handy for reference is very useful.

 Remember to take few steps back now and then so you see where you at.

-Then you need only frames for your artsy af poster.
+Then you need only frames for your artsy, big, almost free poster.

-I bought my frame from IKEA, it’s called RIBBA, 70*100cm, 20€ and I had to cut few cm from the poster, so any little measuring mistakes can be cut of now.
-I thought different hanging options like magnetic wood straps or plywood background, but simple frame gives the art all of the attention.
+I bought my frame from IKEA, it’s called a RIBBA.
+At 70*100cm, it cost 20€ and I had to cut a few cm from the poster's edges.
+I thought of different hanging options like magnetic wood straps or plywood background, but a simple frame felt best for the room.